lorenzorota/zkpytoolkit/README.md

 ## Features

-* Python Compatibility: ZKPyToolkit supports Python functions up to version 3.10.
+* Python Compatibility: ZKPyToolkit is compatible with Python 3.10.

 * Compiler Integration: The ZKPyToolkit front-end relies on the [ZKPyC](https://github.com/lorenzorota/zkpyc) compiler, requiring a stable Rust compiler.